Leading in Tech, week 5

 Activity 3: prepare the opposite camp

 10 minutes.
-One camp argues: confront the EM and force the handover now.
+One camp argues: confront the lead and force the handover now.
 The other camp argues: protect the deadline, fix delegation after.

 Camps are reversed: the escalation camp from case 1 now argues the deadline side, the coalition camp now argues the confrontation side.